 If the evidence against you is strong, negotiating a plea deal may be the best course of action.
 Your defense lawyer can work to reduce your charges—potentially securing a misdemeanor conviction instead of a felony—and help you avoid the harshest penalties.
 Even after a conviction, your lawyer can advocate for a lighter sentence during the sentencing phase, emphasizing mitigating factors that could lead to a more favorable outcome.

-If you need the services of a reputable and experienced Philadelphia criminal defense lawyer, Fienman Defense is just a phone call away.
-We’ve built our reputation on obtaining the best case outcomes possible for our clients through aggressive advocacy.
-If you’ve been charged with fraud, call us today at (215) 839-9529 for a free and confidential consultation of your case.
+If you need the services of a reputable and experienced Philadelphia fraud lawyer, Fienman Defense is just a phone call away.
+We’ve built our reputation on achieving the best possible case outcomes for our clients through aggressive advocacy.